 If you’re dreaming of long walks along the coast and beach time with family and friends, why not have the next best thing?
-With the launch of Sophie’s new Lobster & Crab design, you can bring the coast into your home with this modern and stylish design which showcases the lobster's extensive claws and slender bodies on a dune white background.
+With Sophie's Lobster & Crab design, you can bring the coast into your home with this modern and stylish design which showcases the lobster's extensive claws and slender bodies on a dune white background.

-To celebrate the launch of this coastal-inspired design, we’ve come up with five lobster facts for you to get your claws around.
+To celebrate this coastal-inspired design, we’ve come up with five lobster facts for you to get your claws around.

 - Lobsters are not immortal...
 Contrary to popular belief, lobsters are not immortal, but they do have some amazing qualities that we, as humans, would love to possess.
 They don’t age like most other animals, in fact, they just keep growing, they don’t lose their ability to reproduce, and they don’t get weaker.
 Despite these astounding qualities, they can still die from natural causes, meaning they, unfortunately, won't live forever.